Brogolem35/brogolem35.github.io/content/linux-beginner-glossary.md

 ### X11

-A display server protocol for Linux and other UNIX-like systems.
+A [display server protocol](#display-server) for Linux and other UNIX-like systems.
 It can also be referred to as X Window System, or just X. The commonly used X11 server implementation is X.org.

 X11 is a legacy protocol with limited support.
 It is generally advised to use [Wayland](#wayland), X11's successor, unless you have specific needs or have Wayland specific problems.

 ### Wayland

-A display server protocol for Linux and other UNIX-like systems.
-Display servers that use the Wayland protocol are called compositors.
+A [display server protocol](#display-server) for Linux and other UNIX-like systems.

+### Display Server

+A process that is the core of the graphical user environment.
+It handles device inputs, window placement and order, window focus, and other miscellaneous functionality.

+Processes that interact with the user through a graphical user interface have to communicate with the display server in order to accomplish even the simplest tasks, such as creating a window.
+The set of rules of the communication is referred to as display server protocol.

+They can be referred to as compositors in [Wayland](#wayland) context.

 ### Daemon